jovotech/jovo-framework/docs/05_platform-specifics/amazon-alexa/audioplayer.md

 | `token`        | An opaque token that represents the audio stream.
 This token cannot exceed 1024 characters.  | String |   YES  |

-### Set Track Metadata

-You can set track metadata that is used to show additional information for Alexa devices with a screen.
-Learn more about Audioplayer displays in the [official reference by Amazon](https://developer.amazon.com/docs/custom-skills/audioplayer-interface-reference.html#audioplayer-display).

 ### Clear Queue

 Use to clear all the queue or just the enqueue files.